 • Kater, a junior, earned his first career start for the Chippewas after winning a three-way quarterback battle that was waged throughout the spring and preseason camps.

 • Tipton attained star status in 2012, rushing for 1,492 yards and 19 touchdowns, earning Second Team All-MAC and team MVP honors.

 • Tipton, who was elected by his teammates as a team captain for the 2013 season, was a preseason Maxwell and Doak Walker Award candidate.

 • Senior left tackle Jake Olson was lost for the season after breaking his wrist late in the win over New Hamphire.

 • Olson was named preseason First Team All-MAC by Phil Steele and second team by Athlon Sports.

-• With the injury to Zurlon Tipton in the season opener, sophomore running back Saylor Lavallii has gotten the majority of carries in the CMU run game.
+• With the injury to Zurlon Tipton, sophomore running back Saylor Lavallii has gotten the majority of carries in the CMU run game.

 • Versus Michigan, Lavallii averaged 5.2 yards per rush (10-52) after coming into the game in the first quarter.

 • Lavallii set career highs in rushes (20), rushing yards (93) and longest run (42) in the win over New Hamphire on September 7.